ALONPC/hackernews/README.md

-# Reign Fullstack Developer Test
+# Reign Fullstack Developer Test 👑

-# Commands

 ## On the client folder